AnnsAnns/morganite/README.md

 ## License

 This project is licensed under EUPLv1.2 see [HERE](./LICENSE).
 It may not be used without adhering to the license or explicit permission from the authors.

+**This project is part of a university course.
+Unlicensed usage of this project to fulfill the course requirements is not allowed and would be considered plagiarism!
+We do not take any responsibility for the consequences of foolish actions and explicitly warn against it!**